Sep 2023 - Present (Even in 2026!)

 Social Innovation

 One Tap Away is an ongoing social innovation project to build a chatbot that provides information about organizations that provide support against gender-based violence.
-This is a self-led project, partnered with a local non-profit organization, VLMFSS (Vancouver Lower Mainland Multicultural Family Support Services), funded by SFU Community Engagement Award.
+This is a self-led project, partnered with VLMFSS (Vancouver Lower Mainland Multicultural Family Support Services), a local charity combats gender-based violence (GBV), funded by SFU Community Engagement Award.

 Figma